arduino/docs-content/content/software/ide-v2/tutorials/ide-v2-board-manager/ide-v2-board-manager.md

 ### MegaAVR

-The MegaAVR Boards package is based on the Arduino AVR Core, and includes the following boards:
+The **MegaAVR Boards package** is based on the **Arduino AVR Core**, and includes the following boards:

 - [UNO WiFi Rev2](/hardware/uno-wifi-rev2)
 - [Nano Every](/hardware/nano-every)

-You can install this package in the board manager by searching for "Arduino MegaAVR Boards".
-For detailed instructions, see the [Installing a Board Package section](#installing-a-core).
+You can install this package in the board manager by searching for "**Arduino MegaAVR Boards**".
+For detailed instructions, see the [Installing a Core section](#installing-a-core).

 For source code and reporting issues, please visit the official GitHub repository: